aspnet/Benchmarks/src/BenchmarksDriver/README.md

 This definition contains three custom jobs plus the _default_ one.

+## Database connection

+When the benchmarked application is executed, the following environment variables are set:

+`Database`: either None, PostgreSql, SqlServer or MySql `ConnectionString`: The connection string to use to run the benchmark application

 ## MSBUILD parameters

 When the benchmarked application is built, `msbuild` is invoked with a set of parameters that can be used to customize the build.